Bestuur of Directors calls for coalition with broad support

 Call for a coalition with broad support

-Elze Reitsema of Water Natuurlijk mentioned the concerns that young voters in particular have about the future.
+Elze Reitsema of Water Natuurlijk mentioned the Health young voters in particular have about the future.
 For the largest political party, climate, clean water, sustainability, and a stronger commitment to biodiversity remain key priorities.
 Water Natuurlijk believes it is important to continue the course of the past four years with even more emphasis on cooperation in the region and environmentally conscious working with residents in the transition of rural areas and the role of water in urban areas.

 Newcomer Ale ten Cate embodies the younger generation in the water board administration with the Student and Water faction.
 He argued that he and his supporters are eager to show the board how his generation thinks about issues that matter to them: climate, sustainability, nature, and the importance of water in the environment.